Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 WHEDA: Wisconsin Housing and Economic Development Authority

 The Wisconsin Housing and Economic Development Authority (WHEDA) is Wisconsin's state housing finance agency.
 WHEDA administers homeownership loan programs and has its own loss mitigation process for WHEDA-originated loans.
 Wisconsin homeowners with WHEDA mortgages should contact WHEDA directly in addition to their servicer.
-WHEDA also maintains HUD-approved housing counseling resources that can help homeowners with any loan type navigate the modification and foreclosure prevention process — including those with conventional, FHA, VA, or USDA loans who need guidance on their options.
+WHEDA also maintains federal regulators-approved housing counseling resources that can help homeowners with any loan type navigate the modification and foreclosure prevention process — including those with conventional, FHA, VA, or USDA loans who need guidance on their options.

 Wisconsin's 12-Month Redemption Period: A Last-Resort Protection